 You’re most at home in the great outdoors, you’re happy to rough it for an adventure, and you’re not having fun unless there’s a bit of sweat involved.
 If we just described you, read on.

-One of the great attractions of Vietnam is its magnificent scenery, which makes it the perfect setting for an adventure vacation.
+One of the great attractions of Vietnam is its magnificent scenery, which makes it the perfect setting for an adventure holiday.
 Combining hiking, cycling tours and caving adventures, this is a challenging itinerary for the ultra-active — so buckle up!

 Most transfers will be by private car, with the exception of a sleeper train from Hanoi to Lao Cai, and a domestic flight from Hanoi to Dong Hoi.